orca-scan/express-deprecator/README.md

 # express-mute

-Tiny Express middleware to silently suppress deprecated or noisy API calls, so you don’t need to maintain legacy routes or logic.
+Tiny Express middleware to silently suppress deprecated API calls, removing the need to maintain legacy routes and easing load on endpoints.

-Inspired by minimal design—just load your rules, add middleware, and your old clients are blocked before they hit your app.

 ## Features